jeevesh415/experiment-ai-1/README.md

 This prototype demonstrates the **Adaptive Computation Time (ACT)** mechanism, showing how the system dynamically allocates compute for simple vs. complex queries.

 ---
-*Created by Manus AI as part of a visionary project to build a truly emergent, self-aware cognitive system.*